michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0024.md

 - v: go with, fall together
 - v: be the same
 ### Family
-coincide: coincided, coincident, coincides, coinciding+;coincidence: coincidences;coincident: coincidence, coincidental, coincidently;coincidental: coincidentally
+- coincide: coincided, coincident, coincides, coinciding+
+- coincidence: coincidences
+- coincident: coincidence, coincidental, coincidently
+- coincidental: coincidentally
 ### Examples
 - Pittsburgh’s seven-game winning streak to end the regular season coincided with the versatile Bell’s emergence as one of the league’s most dynamic players.
 - The challenge facing elected officials in Des Moines will be to ensure that their spending appropriately coincides with needs and priorities.